mccright/rand-notes/Commercial_Surveillance_Notes.md

 I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)

 * Where are you? / Where where you? / Where have you been? / ...and when?
- * Using the location data above, are you sharing information about the constellations of relationships that make up your life?
+ * Using the location and proximity data above, are you sharing information about the constellations of relationships that make up your life?
-* What do you say (*and what do other say around you*)?
+* What do you say (*and what do others say around you*)?
 Is what you "say" a useful proxy for what you think?...what you value?
 * Where do you invest your *attention*? / ...and when?
 * Where are your assets?
 * What is the scale of the financial (*and other*) assets that you own/control?
  * What type(s) of authentication do you use to protect your financial (*and other*) assets?
+* What is the scale of your debt/credit obligations?
+Where, when, how and for what do you aquire/exercise debt/credit?
 * What do you buy?
 Where do you buy? / How do you spend? / ...and when?
-* What do you eat? / ...and when?
+* What do you eat? / ...where and when?
 * Who are you? / Bodily? / Legally? / Politically?
+How do you describe yourself?
 * What do you care about?
+* Who/what do you read?
 * Who do you *listen* to?
 * Who do you *know*?
 * Who do you *meet*?